Aurélien Joachim

-Aurélien Joachim (born 10 August 1986) is a Luxembourgish professional footballer who plays for RUS Ethe Belmont as a striker.
+Aurélien Joachim (born 10 August 1986) is a professional footballer who plays for Arlon as a striker.
+Born in Belgium, he made 80 appearances for the Luxembourg scoring 15 goals between 2005 and 2019.
 He is the younger brother of former cyclist Benoît Joachim.
-Between 2005 and 2019 he made 80 appearances for the Luxembourg scoring 15 goals.

 Club career

 Joachim spent his time in the youth teams of Belgian clubs Virton and Mouscron, before making his senior debut for Virton in the 2004–2005 season.
 He then played for the reserve teams of German Bundesliga sides VfL Bochum and Alemannia Aachen before making his debut in the Luxembourg National Division in the second half of the 2007–2008 season.

 Joachim was transferred to F91 Dudelange in May 2011.
 He has been a key figure in Dudelange's Champions League run in 2012–13, scoring 4 goals over 2 legs against S.P.
 Tre Penne of San Marino, and scoring in each leg of Dudelange's famous 4–4 aggregate draw with Red Bull Salzburg, helping his side through via the away goals rule to face NK Maribor in the third qualifying round, the furthest Dudelange have ever gone in the Champions League.

 On 29 August 2012, Joachim was loaned to Willem II until the end of the season.
 In July 2013, he signed a two-year deal with RKC Waalwijk after he had permanently left Dudelange as a free agent.

 Before the beginning of the 2014–15 season, Joachim signed with Bulgarian club CSKA Sofia.
 He made his official debut for the side in a Europa League qualifier against Zimbru Chișinău on 17 July 2014.
 He played his last match for the "redmen" in April 2015, as he had to return to Luxembourg in order to undergo a meniscus operation.

 After one season with Virton, Joachim confirmed that he had been relegated to the club's B-team because he was not a part of the club's plans.
 However, he was promoted back to the first team at the end of October 2019.

 Joachim returned to FC Differdange 03 in July 2020.